 If you’re looking for getaway ideas from Austin, there’s more than road trips and flights.
 One Amtrak route, the Texas Eagle, stops in the city and travels to Chicago and Los Angeles with many stops in between.
 There are many great destinations you can visit while having a train adventure at the same time.
 See the list below to explore the best Amtrak trips from Austin with good arrival and departure times to get started.

-Editor’s Note: Amtrak Guide is reader supported and we may make a small commission if you purchase a product via one of the links below.
+This website is reader supported and not affiliated with Amtrak.
+We may earn a small commission from links on this page.
 For current train schedules, visit Amtrak.com.

 San Marcos

 You’ll need to stay in San Marcos two nights in order to have a full day to explore (the train from Austin arrives in the evening and returns in the morning).
-Econo Lodge is closest to the station (9-minute walk) or check out the top hotels in the area.
+Check out the top hotels in the area.

 San Antonio